hlopezvg/backEndDevTest/README.md

 ## Backend Java Test

-### Initial requiremetns and implemenations understandings
+### Initial requirements and implementations understandings
 This project was built using JDK v 17